randomstring/WeasleyClock/BuildLog.md

 ## TODO: Build

 * create code/algorithm to reliably detect when people are bicycling for the Quidditch state
-* finish demo script that replays a series of MQTT messages.

 ## TODO: Documentation